-Second most importance lesson we can learn is that of tolerance.
+The second most important lesson we can learn is that of tolerance.
 Tolerance for not only people from other belief system but also for other conceivable differences.
 Though the majority of the targets of the holocaust were Jews, other groups were also subject to the same treatment.
-People with different sexual orientations, different physical and mental capabilities and/or political affiliations, not to talk of the religion they followed.
+People with different sexual orientations, different physical and mental capabilities and/or political affiliations, not to talk about the religion they followed.
 All these descriptions become yardsticks for such horrible treatments to which, till date, the walls of gas chambers stand testimony.

 Helen Keller has beautifully summarized the essence of education in her following words.

 “ The highest result of education is tolerance.”

 We spend decades of our lifetimes acquiring ‘education’ and if after all these years of labor our education does not inculcate seeds of tolerance in the garden of our character, then we better be worried.
 Any ideology that distinguishes one group from other on the basis of race, color, religion, and ethnicity should raise alarm bells as a potential trigger of suppression.
 Hatred will only beget more hatred.
 Period.

 This article was also published in The Nation